celiacouson/personal_EWC_drafts/drafted signatory rights rulebook.md

 - The issuer of the Signatory Rights SHALL be responsible for its revocation.

 ### 5.2 Trust a signature or seal over a Signatory Rights
 To trust a signature or seal over a Signatory Rights, the Relying Party needs a mechanism to validate that the public key it uses to verify that signature or seal is trusted.
 OpenID4VP provides such mechanisms.
 However, additional details need to be analyzed to fully specify these mechanisms for Signatory Rights within the EUDI Wallet ecosystem.
-It is assumed that this will be part of a detailed specification from a standard organization.
+It is assumed that this will be part of a detailed specification from a standardization organization.

 ### 5.3 Signatory Rights Provider Trusted List
 For authenticating Signatory Rights, trust anchors will be used that are present in a SI Signatory Rights Provider Trusted List.